 Just when you think all your weeding is done, you go to put your tools away and spot the unsightly mat of weeds between your shed and fence.
 Tired and absolutely sick of weeds, you head straight for a bottle of herbicide.
 While this just might do the trick, there are other, earth-friendlier options for weed control in tight places.

 Removing Weeds from Tight Spots

-Some weed killers efficiently kill perennial and woody weeds after a couple weeks, or a couple application.
+Some weed killers efficiently kill perennial and woody weeds after a couple weeks, or a couple applications.
 These herbicides are absorbed by the foliage and root zone of weeds, eventually killing the weed off.
 However, in tight areas like along a fence, spray drift and run off can harm any nearby desirable plants, including your neighbor’s beautiful garden on the other side of the fence.

 Whenever possible, pulling annual and some perennial weeds works best.
 In tight, hard-to-reach spaces, long handled or hula hoes may be your greatest ally.
 Once removed, weeds can be prevented with pre-emergent herbicides, like corn meal or corn gluten.
 Lay thick, contractor quality weed barrier fabric and cover it with 2 to 3 inches (5-8 cm.) of rock or mulch for future weed control in tight spaces.

 How to Remove Weeds in Tight Spaces

 Hand pulling is not always possible in hard to reach areas.
 Before running to the hardware store or garden center for harsh chemicals, take a look in your kitchen for some other weed killing options.
 Bleach, table salt, vinegar, and rubbing alcohol all kill weeds without stretching your pocketbook.
 All can be sprayed or dumped directly on the pesky weeds.
 When using vinegar on weeds, try to use one with an acidity of 20 percent or higher.